jgomezdans/semidiscrete/README.rst

 Python bindings for the semidiscrete RT model of Gobron et al.

-Note this version includes adjoint code developed by N Gobron, T Kaminski, P Lewis and J Gómez-Dans derived from the original NADIM/semidiscrete.
+Note this version includes adjoint code developed by N Gobron, T Kaminski, P Lewis and J Gomez-Dans derived from the original NADIM/semidiscrete.
 These modifications were funded by the ESA `EOLDAS <http://www.assimila.eu/eoldas>`_ project.